ccxt/ccxt/wiki/Manual.md

     },
 })

-// or, to switch it off later, after the exchange instantiation
-// exchange.options['createMarketBuyRequiresPrice'] = false
+// or, to switch it off later, after the exchange instantiation, you can do exchange.options['createMarketBuyRequiresPrice'] = false

 ;(async () => {